-In this tutorial we will show you how to install Apache on Linux Mint 19.
+In this tutorial, we will show you how to install Apache on Linux Mint 19.
 For those of you who didn’t know, Apache is the most popular and most used HTTP web server in the world.
-Apache is the opensource, cross-platform, powerful, stable, reliable and free web server providing features which can be extended by the wide variety of modules.
+Apache is an open-source, cross-platform, powerful, stable, reliable, and free web server providing features that can be extended by a wide variety of modules.

 Install Apache on Linux Mint 19

 Step 1.
 Before running the tutorial below, it’s important to make sure your system is up to date by running the following

 apt commands in the terminal:

 sudo apt update

 Apache is already available in Linux Mint default software repositories:

 Once you have completed the installation, run: